dprotaso/probing-demo/README.md

 ## Problem

 Knative is a serverless platform built on top of Kubernetes.
 These workloads scale to zero and come back up on demand to serve an HTTP request.
 A cold start occurs when a request arrives but the workload is not running.
 Thus we need to queue the request and wait for the workload to scale up.
-A factor in the queue time is length it takes the target Pod to report `Ready=True`.
+A factor in the queue time is the length it takes the target Pod to report `Ready=True`.
 Because requests are buffered until the pod is ready this affects the experience of a user visiting a website or the SLA/SLOs of an API etc.

 Probes are used to determine Pod readiness and they currently have a lower-bound period of one second.
 As the KEP mentions:
 > Probe timeouts are limited to seconds and that does NOT work well for clients looking for finer and coarser grained timeouts.